defagos/CoconutKit/README.markdown

 CoconutKit requires the most recent versions of Xcode and of the iOS SDK, currently:

-* Xcode 8
+* Xcode 9
-* iOS 10 SDK
+* iOS 11 SDK

-Deployment is supported for the two most recent major iOS versions, currently:
+Deployment is supported for the three most recent major iOS versions, currently:

 * iOS 9.x
 * iOS 10.x
+* iOS 11.x

 All architectures are supported: